Share:

 The global jewellery market is expanding rapidly, influenced by changing consumer perceptions, increasing purchasing power, and the popularity of branded and luxury jewellery.
 Buyers are looking for both high-end investment pieces and accessible, expressive jewellery for everyday wear.

-As we approach 2026, the jewellery industry is undergoing a bold transformation, with trends reflecting advances in technology, sustainability, and personal expression.
-This year, the revenue in the jewellery market worldwide is projected to reach a staggering US$373.87 billion, representing a significant avenue for global traders.
+As we enter 2026, the jewellery industry is undergoing a bold transformation, with trends reflecting advances in technology, sustainability, and personal expression.
+This year, the revenue in the jewellery market worldwide is projected to reach a staggering US$391.28 billion, representing a significant avenue for global traders.
 (Statista, 2025)

 Here’s what global buyers and suppliers need to know to stay ahead.